LFsWang/oasis-ssvm-runtime/README.md

 ## How to build and run oasis-ssvm-runtime `make test-e2e`

-Use second-state/oasis-ssvm-runtime (official example-runtime will build fail because Cargo.lock outdated).
+Use second-state/oasis-ssvm-runtime (official oasis-ssvm-runtime will build fail because Cargo.lock outdated).

 In the following instructions, the top-level directory is the directory where the code has been checked out.